peakflames/mogzi/CONTRIBUTING.md

-# Contributing to MaxBot
+# Contributing to Mogzi

-Thank you for your interest in contributing to MaxBot!
+Thank you for your interest in contributing to Mogzi!
 This document provides guidelines and instructions for contributing to the project.

 ## Development Setup